Updated July 15, 2023

 What is an Audit Report?

-The audit report is published as a part of the annual report of any company and it is considered very important as it captures the final view of the entire process of the audit.
-The primary users of the financial statements, such as shareholders, lenders, and other investors, take into account the audit report of any company while taking the final decision to invest in them.
-As such, an audit report is considered a critical part of the annual report as it influences the perceived value of a financial statement, and so the auditor must be cautious while issuing an audit report as a large number of people rely on it and take their decisions accordingly.
+The audit report is published as a part of any company’s annual report, and it is considered very important as it captures the final view of the entire audit process.
+The primary users of the financial statements, such as shareholders, lenders, and other investors, take into account the audit report of any company while making the final decision to invest in them.
+As such, an audit report is considered a critical part of the annual report as it influences the perceived value of a financial statement, so the auditor must be cautious while issuing an audit report as many people rely on it and take their decisions accordingly.

 Contents of Audit Report